-For teachers working with communication, journalism, and media, topics related to global warming and climate change can allow students to bridge your subject-area goals with an important current topic that also intersects other subject areas—and an area where they can make a unique contribution to deepen the school community’s understanding of climate change.
+For teachers working with communication, journalism, and media, topics related to global warming and climate change can allow students to bridge your subject-area goals with an important current topic that also intersects with other subject areas—and an area where they can make a unique contribution to deepening the school community’s understanding of climate change.

 Topics such as global warming and climate change, fossil fuel extraction and use, pipelines, and social movements have been challenges for the communications, journalism, and media fields.
 For just that reason, these topics can help teachers explore such challenges and look beyond the technical skills to societal implications, allowing students to connect work in this subject area with other subjects.
 This, in turn, can put your students in the position of making unique contributions to the school community’s understanding of climate change.

-Will these questions help initiate or add depth to discussion on media coverage of global warming and climate change?
+Will these questions help initiate or add depth to the discussion on media coverage of global warming and climate change?

 - Do you agree or disagree that an informed electorate is a prerequisite for democracy?
-(Why or why not?)
+Why or why not?

 - Is there enough detail and depth for an ‘informed electorate’?

 - In the same context, does our media do a sufficient job with issues such as climate justice and other social justice concerns?